wonntann/wonntann/README.md

 <h3>A little bit about me: </h3>

-- 🔭 I’m currently working on building lessons, you can see my past [works](https://wonntann.github.io/) and some posts [here](https://hashnode.com/@wonntann)
+- 🔭 I’m currently working on building lessons, you can see my past [works](https://wonntann.github.io/), a litle [about me](https://www.linkedin.com/in/tanya-pulley/) and some posts [here](https://hashnode.com/@wonntann)
 - 🌱 I’m "mastering" Linux
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with creating curriculum that is needed, let me know!
+- 🤔 If your looking for help with creating curriculum that is needed, let me know!
 - 💬 Ask me about [Python](https://github.com/wonntann/Python), [VS Code](https://github.com/wonntann/VS-Code.git) and how to contribute
 - 📫 How to reach me: [@wonntann](https://twitter.com/wonntann) or receive my (non-spam, very infrequently) [newsletter](https://tinyletter.com/wonntann/)
 - 😄 Pronouns: she/her